-The production line uses raw materials which are feeding a stencil.
-The stencil applies pressure on the material and result the moulds (raw material having the shape of the plates).
-Before the plates to be transported to the oven for the baking process, they are routed to multi-robot stations where the robots are used for polishing the plates and to remove the material in excess (small irregularities on the edges of the plate).
+The production line uses raw materials which feed a stencil.
+The stencil applies pressure on the material and result the moulds (raw material has the shape of the plates).
+Before the plates are transported to the oven for the baking process, they are routed to multi-robot stations where robots are used for polishing the plates and remove excess material (small irreg-